-2. The terms of employment of a national of a Party serving as a crew member on a vessel of another Party shall be stated in the contract of employment.
+2. The terms of employment of a national of a Party serving as a crew member on a vessel of another Party shall be stated in the contract of employment, in accordance with the Maritime Labour Convention (2006).

 3. Each Party shall accept and respect the terms and conditions of employment of the crew members of a vessel of another Party, as established by employment contracts, collective bargaining agreements, social welfare standards and conditions of work and applicable for crew members on board the registered vessels of that Party.